When to Hire a WordPress Development Agency vs Freelancers

 A WordPress agency is ideal for projects involving:

-These projects require custom WordPress development across multiple stages, where planning, testing, and documentation are just as important as execution.
+These projects need custom WordPress development at several stages.
+Planning, testing, and documentation are just as important as actually building the site.

 Long-Term Support and Maintenance Requirements